JChung-Research/volttron-pnnl-aems/configuration-converter/README.md

         ...
     ...
 ```
+For a complete exampl of both configuration modes (manual configs and brick import), see the provided examples:
+- `example_YAML-config.yml` — Manual definition of building units, web client/server, and VOLTTRON configs.
+- `example_YAML-brick-config.yml` — Semantic model–based definition, where building units are auto-generated from a Brick Schema model (TTL).
+- `example_brick.ttl` — A Brick Schema model to generate building unit configuration for demonstration.

+Example output configuration files are available in the `test` folder.
+Additionally, translated building configuration files from an [industrial Brick Schema model](https://brickschema.org/ttl/mortar/bldg27.ttl) can be found in `test/brick_output_bldg27`.

 ## YAML Template for Quick Start
-A ready-to-use YAML template is provided for beginners.
+A ready-to-use YAML template (`template_YAML-config.yml`) is provided for beginners.
 This template gives you a starting point to quickly set up each section (`building unit`, `web client`, `web server`, `volttron`) without worrying about syntax, schema, or required keys.
 Users can easily copy this template , fill in only the values relevant to the deployment, and run the converter.
 The tool will handle defaults and validate required fields automatically.

 The template covers all sections:
 - `building unit` (manual and Brick-based system configuration)